Welcome to the Donald A. Glaser Physics 111 B Experimentation Laboratory

-- NOTE 1: To reduce overhead and risk of getting inconsistent data, you must make sure that you have blocks of consecutive afternoons to complete some of the experiments (see the list of available experiments for this requirement Equipment Signups).
+- To reduce overhead and risk of getting inconsistent data, you must make sure that you have blocks of consecutive afternoons to complete some of the experiments (see the list of available experiments for this requirement Equipment Signups).

-- NOTE 3: All students come to the introduction meeting on the first Day of Class in 286 LeConte Hall at 1:00 PM.
+- All students come to the introduction meeting in 251 LeConte Hall on the first Day of Class at 2:10 PM.

-- NOTE 4: Each student must have your picture available in the University of California at Berkeley's bCourses site.
+- Each student must have your picture available in the University of California at Berkeley's bCourses site.
 If NOT you must then turn in a PASSPORT PHOTO (not your passport but an actual passport-style photo) on the first day of Lab for security purposes.

-- NOTE 5: All Advanced Lab Students are required to do the Error Analysis Exercise assigned during the first week (see due dates).
+- All students of Physics 111B Experimentation Lab are required to do the Error Analysis Exercise assigned during the first week (see due dates).

-- NOTE 6: Prepare yourself for one mandatory Oral report with a professor.
+- Prepare yourself for one mandatory Oral report with a professor.
 This can be on the first, second, or third experiment.

-- NOTE: When you access the 111-Lab computers, if you can NOT login, do the following:
+- When you access the 111B-Lab computers, if you can NOT login, do the following:

 Go to Calnet Active Directory and Synchronize your CalNet name.

-Physics 111-Lab Syllabus and due dates can be found: Advanced Lab Syllabus
+Physics 111B Syllabus and Info: Experimentation Lab Syllabus

 Physics 111B Reprints and References: Physics 111 Library Site.

-This site supplements the Instrumentation site Physics 111A Instrumentation course by providing the lab manuals for each experiment in the Physics 111B Advanced Laboratory.
-Each link in the "Advanced Lab Experiments" menu at the top leads to pages containing a guide to the experiment, including Pre-Lab Questions, Mid-Lab Questions, references, theory, and instructions.
+This site supplements the Instrumentation site Physics 111A Instrumentation course by providing the lab manuals for each experiment in the Physics 111B Experimentation Laboratory.
+Each link in the "Experimentation Lab Experiments" menu at the top leads to pages containing a guide to the experiment that includes Pre-Lab Questions, Mid-Lab Questions, references, theory, and instructions.

-You can view and print any pages on this Advanced Lab site without having an account or logging in.
+You can view and print any pages on this Experimentation Laboratory site without having an account or logging in.